 “Experiential education is the process of actively engaging students in an authentic experience that will have benefits and consequences.
 Students make discoveries and experiment with knowledge themselves instead of hearing or reading about the experiences of others.
 Students also reflect on their experiences, thus developing new skills, new attitudes, and new theories or ways of thinking.”
 (Kraft & Sakofs, 1988)

 We live in the day of the internet expert.
 Where people have seen tv shows about every imaginable topic, and they know the buzzwords.
 Nowhere is this more true than with bushcraft and survival.
-But as people have gotten to know the terminology better over the last 15 years, they are generally less experienced than at any time in the past.
+But as people have gotten to know the terminology better over the 25 years we have been running programs, they are generally less experienced than at any time in the past.
 So keep in mind that having done is more valuable than knowing how.
 An ounce of experience is worth 100 truckloads of theory.

 In addition to passing on traditional skills, we focus on using them to foster critical thinking, problem solving, creativity, curiosity, and a concern with ethical issues.